Check back here for the most up to date news on how

 Due to circumstances beyond our control, our leadership has put a plan together for our church that needs to be communicated.
 Here are some important updates on this weekends services, our programming going forward, and our policy on COVID-19.

-Thank you for your patience and cooperation during these past two months.
+Thank you for your patience and cooperation during these past months.
 As many of you may now be aware the Governor gave permission to Churches to reopen beginning May 3rd.
-We have reopened our 9am service and are currently considering reopening the 11am service.
+We have reopened our 9am and 11am service.
 Below are the precautions and protocols we are taking that are consistent with the guidance we have been given.
-Stage 2 of the the Idaho Reopening Plan gives us permission to allow our Life Groups to begin meeting in homes "where appropriate physical distancing and precautionary measures are observed . . ."
+Life Groups have begun meeting in homes "where appropriate physical distancing and precautionary measures are observed . . ."
+Our Youth Group 6th-12th grades is currently meeting Sundays at 11am and Wednesdays at 7pm and are also practicing appropriate distancing and hygiene recommendations.
+Also we are starting up our Children's Ministries during the 11am service only beginning 7/4/2020.
+Please see the additional guidelines below for our Children's Ministries.

 PROTOCOLS FOR WORSHIP SERVICES